deepanshu7me/deepanshu7me/README.md

       <ul>
          <p>

-🍀 I'm a Electronics and Computer Engineering student @ JUIT
+🍀 I'm a Electronics and Computer Engineer

 🍄 See what I'm up to on my [**LinkedIn**](https://www.linkedin.com/in/deepanshu7me/)